sid5432/pypdx/README.md

 "*on delete cascade*" and "*on update cascade*" requirements are not enforced (i.e., in PostgreSQL, if you remove an Item, all the associated BOM links, attachments, and approved manufacturer records will be automatically removed by the database.
 This is not the case with the SQLite3 database, as of this writing).

+For using this in a PostgreSQL database, the program pypdx will create the tables for you if they do not already exist, but it assumes that the database called pdx already exists and is running on localhost (at port 5432).
+You can create the database with the commands:

+	% psql template1
+ 	....
+ 	template1=# create database pdx;
+ 	template1=# \q

+or you can modify the dns specifications in the example program to suit your needs.
 It should be relatively simple to modify the code to use a [MySQL database](https://www.mysql.com/), but I have not tried this.

 The program depends on a few Python modules (specified in the <code>requirement.txt</code>